 InterRidge Initial Science Plan

 The first decade of InterRidge (1992- 2003) saw the building of a strong international community which began to address problems of ridge research which could only be tackled as an international effort.
 This community was guided by the Intitial Science Plan, set out below.
-As of 2004 the Next Decade Science Plan is in effect - this Next Decade Science Plan is more strongly working group orientated and concentrates on finding ways to approach the major open problems of ridge research
+As of 2021 the Third Decadal Plan is in effect.

 Mid-oceanic ridges are the primary site of volcanic activity on the planet and the primary site of creation of new crust.
 They exert a major influence on the evolution of the solid earth, affect the composition of the ocean waters and support unique forms of life.
 Yet, because they lie beneath the sea and originate in mantle processes deep within the earth, they are poorly understood.